“Treat The root Cause Not The Symptoms”

 Therapy, Counseling & Psychological Consultation In Bozeman Montana

-Licensed Psychologist John Chambers Christopher, Ph.D maintains a private therapy and counseling practice in Bozeman Montana and coaching worldwide via telemedicine.
-He treats a range of emotional and behavioral concerns in his therapy practice including: anxiety, stress depression, well-being, self-care, multicultural psychology, transitions, spirituality, chronic pain, health concerns, psychosomatic medicine, mind-body medicine, emotion regulation, loss and grief.
+Licensed Psychologist John Chambers Christopher, Ph.D maintains a private therapy and counseling practice in Bozeman Montana, and coaches worldwide via telemedicine.
+He treats a range of emotional and behavioral concerns in his therapy practice including anxiety, stress depression, well-being, self-care, multicultural psychology, transitions, spirituality, chronic pain, health concerns, psychosomatic medicine, mind-body medicine, emotion regulation, loss, and grief.
 Integrating his extensive mind-body training and research with the best of traditional psychotherapy and counseling techniques, he helps his clients reduce their stress response and improve immune functioning for optimal emotional and physical health.
 John works with adults using psychodynamic and interpersonal principles combined with research on social and cognitive development, including the neurobiology of attachment.
-He has extensive training in a number of body-centered or somatic practices including, Focusing, Hakomi, MBSR and Mindful Self-Compassion.
+He has extensive training in a number of body-centered or somatic practices including, Focusing, Hakomi, MBSR, and Mindful Self-Compassion.
 CONTINUE READING

 Consultation, Keynotes, Workshops, Leadership Workshops & Executive Coaching